p53ud0k0d3/WatsonVisualRecognition/README.md

 IBM Bluemix is a cloud platform as a service (PaaS) developed by IBM.
 It supports several programming languages and services as well as integrated DevOps to build, run, deploy and manage applications on the cloud.

-Visual Recognition understands the contents of images - visual concepts tag the image, find human faces, approximate age and gender, and find similar images in a collection.
-You can also train the service by creating your own custom concepts.
-Use Visual Recognition to detect a dress type in retail, identify spoiled fruit in inventory, and more.

 ## Create a Bluemix account
 - Visit this [Link](https://www.ibm.com/cloud-computing/bluemix/) and signup for a 30 days free trial account.
 - Click **Services**